akruszewski/gibl/manuscript/chapter3.md

 # 3. Blockchain implementation

-Now that we have equipped ourselves with the ability to write computer programs, we will introduce ourselves to the components (or the data structures) of what makes a cryptocurrency.
+Now that we have equipped ourselves with the ability to write computer programs, we will introduce ourselves to the components (or the data structures) of what makes a blockchain.

 TODO: Might use some procedures that we haven't introduced but we will introduce them as we go through the code.
 For additional help you can use Racket's manuals.